Ulbora/ulboracms/README.md

 [![Build Status][travis-image]][travis-url]

 This is UlboraCMS MEAN stack version 2.0.0 beta.
-This is currently pre-beta.
+This is currently beta version 2.0.0.

-Beta 1 will be released shortly.
+Release version 2.0.0 will be released later this year.

 [MIT](LICENSE)